Osteochondritis dissecans (OCD) of the shoulder in dogs: causes, symptoms and treatment options

 Regular exercise

-Controlled and regular exercise helps to maintain joint function and avoid obesity.
+Controlled and regular exercise helps to maintain joint function and avoid being overweight.

 Nutrition optimization

-Regular follow-up examinations are important in order to detect and treat possible complications at an early stage.
+Regular follow-up examinations are important to detect and treat any potential complications early.

-Frequently asked questions (FAQs) about osteochondrosis dissecans (OCD) of the shoulder in dogs
+Frequently Asked Questions (FAQs) about Osteochondritis dissecans (OCD) of the shoulder in dogs

-Here are detailed answers to the most common questions about osteochondrosis dissecans (OCD) of the shoulder to give you a comprehensive understanding of this condition.
+Here you will find detailed answers to the most frequently asked questions about Osteochondrosis dissecans (OCD) of the shoulder, in order to give you a comprehensive understanding of this condition.

-What exactly is the cause of osteochondrosis dissecans (OCD) in dogs, and why are certain breeds more commonly affected?
+What exactly is the cause of osteochondritis dissecans (OCD) in dogs, and why are certain breeds more frequently affected?

-OCD is a developmental disorder of the articular cartilage in which a piece of cartilage (dissection) detaches from the underlying bone.
-The exact development process is complex and multifactorial.
+Osteochondritis dissecans (OCD) is a developmental disorder of the articular cartilage in which a cartilage fragment (dissecate) detaches from the underlying bone.
+The exact process of its development is complex and multifactorial.

-Certain dog breeds have a genetic predisposition to OCD because their growth rates are very high and the joint structures are put under a lot of strain at a young age.
+Certain dog breeds have a genetic predisposition for OCD because their growth rates are very high and their joint structures are subjected to considerable stress at a young age.
 Commonly affected breeds include:

 Great Danes

-Rapid growth in large and giant breeds increases the risk.
-The cartilage may not have enough time to properly develop and transform into bone.
+The rapid growth in large and giant breeds increases the risk.
+The cartilage may not have enough time to develop correctly and transform into bone.

 External factors

-Mechanical stress: Jumps, abrupt stops and uncontrolled playing put additional strain on the still soft joints.
+Mechanical stress: Jumping, abrupt stops and uncontrolled playing put additional strain on the still soft joints.

-Together, these factors affect the health of the articular cartilage and can cause interruption of blood flow and necrosis in the cartilage.
+Together, these factors affect the health of the articular cartilage and can cause an interruption of blood flow as well as necrosis in the cartilage.

-How do I know if my dog has OCD and when should I go to the vet?
+How can I tell if my dog suffers from OCD, and when should I take him to the vet?

-Symptoms of OCD most often appear between the ages of 4 and 8 months, as this is the growth period when the condition is most common.
-Look out for the following signs:
+Symptoms of OCD usually appear between 4 and 8 months of age, as this is the growth phase in which the condition most commonly occurs.
+Watch for the following signs:

 Lameness and restricted movement

-Your dog is lame in one or both front limbs.
+Your dog is lame on one or both front legs.

-The lameness worsens after exercise and improves at rest.
+The lameness worsens after exertion and improves at rest.

-Your dog exhibits pain when extending or bending his shoulder.
+Your dog shows signs of pain when stretching or bending its shoulder.

 He avoids movements that could cause pain and adopts protective postures.